foxkit-us/PyIRC/doc/hooks.rst

 Hooks are used in PyIRC to trigger various events to occur.
 Callbacks can be registered and deregistered at will.
-See the :py:class::`~PyIRC.event.EventManager` class for more details on how to do that.
+See the :py:class:`~PyIRC.event.EventManager` class for more details on how to do that.

 .. warning::